How to Get Around Canada

 Flying or Driving

 First of all, an important decision you have to make is, do you want to fly or drive?
 Again, think about the distances and remember, Canada is the second largest country in the world and everything is far apart.

 If you only have a limited time for your Canada trip, it might be a good idea to choose a couple of locations in Canada to visit and fly between them.
 The size of the country makes flying between locations popular with visitors who want to see different parts of the country.

 Air Canada, our National Airline has partnered with many International Airlines.
 Whatever airline you choose, you should be able to book a flight package to Canada that includes one or more domestic flights.

-If you’re lucky and have a bit more time available, you may prefer to stay on the ground.
+If you’re lucky and have more time available, you may prefer to stay on the ground.
 Is this the case, you want to check out driving in Canada and driving in the backcountry for backcountry driving tips.
-To adventure onto gravel roads check out Adventure Canada – driving on gravel.
+To adventure onto gravel roads go to Adventure Canada – driving on gravel.

 Find detailed information for specific drives in the relevant regional sections of this guide.
 Driving between provinces and territories or deciding on a transcontinental drive are all excellent choices if you have lots of time.